 - Changes in appetite and eating patterns

-- Acting out themes of death in their play
+- Re-enactments of death or death-related themes in their play

 - Physical symptoms, like headaches and stomachaches

-Keep in mind that every child and every loss is different.
-Grieving behaviors look different based on age, gender, and personality of the child and his or her relationship with the person who died.
+Keep in mind that every child and every loss can be different.
+Grieving behaviors might look different based on the age, gender, and personality of the child and their relationship with the person who died.

 Infants And Toddlers

-Even infants are aware when a familiar person who used to care for them is no longer there.
-They respond negatively to disruptions in their normal routine.
-Babies may actively search for the missing person.
-They may become fussy and cry more.
-They may also become less active and experience weight loss.
+Infants and toddlers may also be aware when a familiar person who used to care for them is no longer there.
+They may respond negatively to disruptions in their routine, and babies may actively search for the missing person.
+They may become fussy and cry more or become less active and experience weight loss.

 - The inability to focus on anything else besides memories of your loved one